Rick Berg: Election

 The biggest donor to Berg's campaign was Goldmark Property Management, Inc. As of 2011, Berg worked at Goldmark since 1981 and was promoted to Senior Vice President of Goldmark Schlossman Commercial Real Estate Services in 2005.

 Tenure

 Berg voted for the Paul Ryan budget, which would restructure Medicare and Medicaid.

 Berg strongly supports a balanced-budget amendment to the Constitution.

-He voted in favor of the National Right-to-Carry Reciprocity Act and has received "A" and "A+" ratings from the National Rifle Association Political Victory Fund for his stance on gun rights.
+He voted in favor of the National Right-to-Carry Reciprocity Act and has received "A" and "A+" ratings from the NRA Political Victory Fund for his stance on gun rights.

 Berg joined almost 60 other members of Congress in a letter to the Joint Select Committee on Deficit Reduction that urged committee members not to cut the critical access hospital (CAH) program.
 The CAH program provides assistance to rural hospitals.
 36 CAHs exist in North Dakota, including one in Hettinger, Berg's hometown.